A SMART goal is one developed using the acronym SMART as a guide.

 While the SMART goal system is well-known in the workplace, it is an excellent approach for academic and personal goals as well.
 Following the SMART acronym ensures that the goal is realistic and includes not only a brief plan of action but also a clearly defined method of evaluating whether or not the effort has been successful.

-By using the SMART goal-setting system with their children, parents can teach them a valuable life skill and help establish a pattern of achievement.
+By using the SMART goal-setting system with your child, you can teach them a valuable life skill and help establish a pattern of achievement year-over-year.

 A typical goal for a student might be “I want to get better grades.”
 Admirable, but not SMART.

 Here’s a version that is smarter but not quite SMART: “I will get at least a B in all my math and science classes.”